 The Far West Popular Culture Association’s 33rd annual conference will be held remotely on February 20, 2021, from 8 a.m. to 7 p.m.
-Pacific Daylight Time.
-If you are interested in presenting a paper or organizing a paper, please take a look at the Call for Papers.
+Pacific Standard Time.
+If you are interested in presenting a paper or organizing a panel, please take a look at the Call for Papers.

 Each year, the conference offers a platform for sharing ideas that help us rethink how what we read, hear, watch, play, and create can tell us more about ourselves and each other.